A finite volume scheme for the local sensing chemotaxis model: Proof of convergence of the scheme

 \begin{proposition} Assume \emph{\textbf{(H1)}--\textbf{(H4)}} and $\eps>0$.
 Let $(\mathcal{D}_m)_{m\in\N}$ be a family of admissible meshes satisfying~\eqref{2.dd} uniformly in $m\in\N$.
 Let $(u_m,v_m)_{m\in\N}$ be a family of finite volume solutions to~\eqref{2.ic}--\eqref{2.schu} obtained in Theorem~\ref{thm.exi}.
 Then, there exists $u \in L^\infty(0,T;L^1(\Omega))$ and $v\in L^\infty(0,T;H^1(\Omega)) \cap H^1(0,T;L^2(\Omega))$ two nonnegative functions such that, up to a subsequence, as $m\to\infty$ we have

 \end{proposition}

 \begin{proof} All the convergence properties stated below occur up to the extraction of a subsequence when $m \to \infty$.
-The existence of a nonnegative function $u\in L^1(Q_T)$ such that the convergence result~\eqref{5.convu} holds, is a direct consequence of~\eqref{4.unif} and the Dunford-Pettis theorem.
-Moreover, the mass estimate~\eqref{2.massu} implies~\eqref{5.convuweakstar}.
-Now, the existence of a function $v \in L^2(Q_T)$ satisfying~\eqref{5.convv} is a consequence of Corollary~\ref{coro.unif1} and Proposition~\ref{prop.timetranslate} in conjunction with a Kolmogorov compactness theorem in $L^2$, see~\cite[Theorem 3.9, Theorem 4.2]{EGH00}.
+The existence of a non-negative function $u\in L^1(Q_T)$ such that the convergence result~\eqref{5.convu} holds, is a direct consequence of~\eqref{4.unif} and the Dunford-Pettis theorem. {The weak $L^1(Q_T)$ convergence and the mass estimate~\eqref{2.massu} show that $u \in L^\infty(0,T;L^1(\Omega))$ and that mass is conserved at the limit.} Now, the existence of a function $v \in L^2(Q_T)$ satisfying~\eqref{5.convv} is a consequence of Corollary~\ref{coro.unif1} and Proposition~\ref{prop.timetranslate} in conjunction with a Kolmogorov compactness theorem in $L^2$, see~\cite[Theorem 3.9, Theorem 4.2]{EGH00}.
 This convergence implies that $v_m \to v$ a.e. in $Q_T$, so that $v$ is a nonnegative function.
 Moreover, Corollary~\ref{coro.unif1} yields the existence of a function $w$ such that $\nabla^m v_m \rightharpoonup w$ weakly in $L^2(Q_T)$.
 Then, we readily show that in the sense of distribution it holds $w=\nabla v$.
 The fact that $v \in L^\infty(0,T;H^1(\Omega))$ is a consequence of the entropy inequality~\eqref{2.EI} and the l.s.c. of the $L^2$ norm.
 Applying once more Corollary~\ref{coro.unif1} allows us to observe that the sequence $(\partial_t^m v_m)_{m\in\N}$ is uniformly bounded in $L^2(Q_T)$, which yields the convergence result~\eqref{5.convdt}.
 Finally, for~\eqref{5.convugam}, we first notice that $u_m \rightharpoonup u$ weakly in $L^1(Q_T)$.
 Besides, since the sequence of nonnegative functions $(v_m)_{m\in\N}$ converge a.e in $Q_T$ and since the function $\gamma$ is continuous then

 Hence, thanks to Lemma~\ref{lem.convugamm} we conclude that $u_m \gamma(v_m) \, \rightharpoonup\, u \gamma(v)$ weakly in $L^1(Q_T)$.
 Finally, using again the uniform bound on $\gamma(v_m)$ we deduce from Proposition~\ref{prop.dual} that the sequence $(u_m \gamma(v_m))_{m \in \N}$ is uniformly bounded in $L^2(Q_T)$.
 We can then improve its weak convergence and obtain~\eqref{5.convugam}. \end{proof}